NecoPottsun/2048/README.md

 ## List of features that are implemented and are working

 - Loading process when open the game.
+- The player now can choose the background color for their Game Screen.
+- The player now can move the cells either by WASD or key arrows.
+  (Note: If the key arrows not working properly, try pressing `ctrl + key arrow`, for example: `ctrl + key down`)
 - Score board of the game: show the high score players achieving from an excel file.
 - 2 modes of game: `easy mode`: 5x5 board , `hard mode`: 4x4 board